Question from Martin Koenig: What is the origin of eating hamentashen on Purim?

-Lewinski also suggests that we borrowed the custom of hamentashen from our Christian neighbors.
+Lewinski also suggests that we borrowed the custom of hamentashen on purim from our Christian neighbors.
 They ate filled cakes called Auricula Judae, Judas Ears, on Sad Friday (Good Friday?) in memory of the Judas Ears mushrooms which sprouted on the tree on which he hung himself.
 In Lewinski’s opinion, Judas Ears became Haman’s Ears.

 After examining all of these facts and theories, it appears that the Ashkenazic custom of eating hamentashen on Purim is based on three customs: